How To Pass A Smog Test In Berkeley, CA

-After many years of smogging cars on a daily basis, let us share our observations about California smog checks… we may sound a little biased, but we can assure you that we do this with our best intentions for your benefit.
+After many years of smogging cars on a daily basis, let us share our observations about California smog checks in Berkeley or Oakland.
+While we may sound a little biased, we can assure you that we do this with our best intentions for your benefit.

 Make sure you let a few days go by between your last oil change and the smog test.
 Some oil changers may include a 10- or 15- or 20-point checks that may disconnect the battery for a while.
 This would temporarily erase the memory chip inside of your vehicle, which is needed to pass your smog check.
 An erased memory chip would need a few days of freeway and city driving for it to repopulate itself.

 2. DO NOT use the cheapest smog station in Berkeley.